commercetools/enzyme-extensions/README.md

 This is way more readable and easier to follow along.
 At the same time everything is still rendered `shallow`ly and the unit under test is well scoped.

-## What assumptions is this built under?
+## What assumptions is this built with?

 * We _like to shallow render_ and avoid mounting
   * 🤺 Shallow rendering is fast and ensures that you only interact with the _unit under test_